 "Masturbating in and of itself—with or without an orgasm—can make you happier," says Richmond.
 Seriously.
 "Masturbating activates the parts of the brain responsible for pleasure like the hypothalamus and thalamus, while also decreasing the parts of the brain responsible for fear and anxiety like the lateral orbitofrontal cortex."

-If you have an orgasm, one 2016 study says masturbation can lead to an increased concentration of neurotransmitters like dopamine and oxytocin, which have been linked time and time again to increased happiness and mood regulation.
+If you have an orgasm, one 2016 study1 says masturbation can lead to an increased concentration of neurotransmitters like dopamine and oxytocin, which have been linked time2 and time again to increased happiness and mood regulation.
 So, if you find yourself smiling more after ramping up your solo sex life, don't be alarmed.
 It's the wanking talking.